Marie Perez defeats Joe Kent in latest humiliation for Donald Trump

 Ahead of Tuesday’s midterms, there had been widesspread talk of a “red wave” that could allow Republicans to win control of both chambers of Congress.
 As the situation currently stands, Democrats have 202 and 211 for the Republicans.
 Either party requires 218 for the majority, and to select the powerful Speaker of the House.

-In the Senate, meanwhile, the outcome is might not be decided until December and the run-off race in Georgia, though late on Saturday it was projected Democrats were poised to win the Senate seat in Nevada and hold onto the upper chamber.
+In the Senate, meanwhile, late on Saturday it was projected Democrats were poised to win the Senate seat in Nevada and hold onto the upper chamber.

 Either way, the red wave that Republicans had been hoping for did not take place.
 Experts believe that while the economy is struggling and Joe Biden has a modest approcal rating, there was anxiety about the scrapping of Roe, and concern about the continued lies spread about the 2020 results by GOP candidates, that had not shown up in polling.